dani-77/dani-77.github.io/index.md

 After I had it ready however I thought: why not make it available on SourceForge?
 The first iso I launched was Fluxbox.

-Evolved into a respin with multiple WM (awesome, bspwm, dwm, fluxbox, i3wm, hyprland, labwc, leftwm, niri, openbox, qtile and sway) and the desktop environment LXQt.
+Evolved into a respin with multiple WM (awesome, bspwm, dwm, fluxbox, i3wm, hyprland, labwc, leftwm, niri, openbox, qtile and sway) and the desktop environments LXQt and XFCE.

 Latest iso link here